vscosta/lsp4yap/README.md

 (For best results, try opening the `examples/servers/workspace/sums.txt` file).

 However, the `.vscode/settings.json` file in this repository can be used alter this and more.

-### Selecting a server

-> [!TIP]
-> See the [README](../../../examples/servers/README.md) in the `examples/servers` folder for details on the available servers and which files they work best with.

-To select a different example server, change the `pygls.server.launchScript` setting to the name of the server you wish to run

-### Selecting the working directory

-> [!TIP]
-> Cryptic `Error: spawn /.../python ENOENT` messages are often due to the extension using an incorrect working directory.

-If everything works as expected, the `pygls-playground` extension **should** default to using the `examples/servers/` folder as its working directory.

-If this is not the case, or you want to change it to something else, you can change the `pygls.server.cwd` option

 ### Selecting documents

 Language servers typically specialise in a relatively small number of file types, so a client will only ask a server about documents